davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 for details (which are beyond the scope of this guide).

+## Tips for writing service descriptions

+Care must be taken when writing service descriptions.
+The following are some key points to remain aware of:

+- Most services will require dependencies:
+  - Any service that requires a writable filesystem should depend (directly or indirectly) on a service which ensures that the filesystem is writable.
+    **This includes services for which a `logfile` is specified to a location which is initially read-only**.
+  - Any service that requires pseudo filesystems to be mounted (such as `proc` on `/proc`) should depend (directly or indirectly) on the service which mounts those filesystems.
+  - Any service that expects to log via the system logging daemon (syslog) should depend (directly or indirectly) on the service which runs that daemon.
+  - Any service that requires other daemons, such as for dbus, should include dependencies on the services for those daemons.
+  - Any service that requires the network to be configured and active should depend on the appropriate service.
+- Failure to declare a dependency where it is required may cause problems that are sporadic or difficult to reproduce.
+For example, a service that requires the filesystem to be writable may start successfully on some occasions (but not all) even if the appropriate dependency is not declared, because services are started in parallel and sometimes the filesystem may become writable "in time".
+  - For this reason, for most services, is it wise to include a basic set of
+    dependencies: at least for having the filesystem writable, pseudo filesystems mounted, system time set, and having the system log daemon up and running.
+If desired these can be "wrapped" in a single (`type = internal`) service which provides the necessary dependencies transitively.
+  - It is recommended to use `depends-on:` for such dependencies unless there is a good reason not to.
+It is in general not worth trying to start a service if critical system services have failed; using `waits-for:` or especially `after:` will not prevent dinit from attempting to start the service, with the common result that it shortly fails.
+This creates more error noise and makes debugging boot issues more difficult.
+- Care should be observed when using the option `run-on-console`.
+Only one service can be running on the console at a time; the idea is that the service may require input.
+Use `shares-console` in cases where it is desired only for service output to be visible on the console; otherwise services may be unnecessarily started serially, or in the worst case the hierarchy may deadlock or stall (one service holding the console and preventing others from starting).
+- The `after:` and `before:` orderings should be used as sparingly as possible.
+They do not create dependency relationships and so do not provide related functionality (such as automatically stopping dependents when a service is stopped).
+Consider using `depends-on:`, `depends-ms:`, or `waits-for:` instead of `after:`; instead of `before:`, add a dependency from the other service.
+Use `after:` or `before:` only for cases where it cannot be guaranteed that the named service actually exists.

 ## General notes

 For example service description files, please check the [services](services)